v8/v8.dev/src/features/atomics.md

 tags:
   - ECMAScript
   - ES2020
-description: 'Atomics.wait and Atomics.notify are low-level synchronization primitives useful for implementing e.g., mutexes.
+description: 'Atomics.wait and Atomics.notify are low-level synchronization primitives useful for implementing e.g. mutexes.
 Atomics.wait is only usable on worker threads.
 V8 version 8.7 now supports a non-blocking version, Atomics.waitAsync, which is also usable on the main thread.'
 tweet: '1309118447377358848'
 ---
 [`Atomics.wait`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/wait) and [`Atomics.notify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/notify) are low-level synchronization primitives useful for implementing mutexes and other means of synchronization.
 However, since `Atomics.wait` is blocking, it’s not possible to call it on the main thread (trying to do so throws a `TypeError`).

 Starting from version 8.7, V8 supports a non-blocking version, [`Atomics.waitAsync`](https://github.com/tc39/proposal-atomics-wait-async/blob/master/PROPOSAL.md), which is also usable on the main thread.